yissok/manotes/README.md

 - add core data client changelog + field for each log that tells if it was uploaded or not

 GRAVE:
+- for note name convert to date
+- re introduce note from shtct
 - all add tags/notes that existed before should use new `insertTree` function, this will make things easier because all changes can be applied like an onion
 - create root node if no exist
 - serialise into tree string